 The Mechanic’s Hall retail space became available in January 2018.
 The MCA began a fundraising campaign in February to fund the project and signed the lease in April.
 The spring was spent renovating the space, hiring staff, ordering inventory and preparing for grand opening July 6th at the First Friday Art Walk!

 The project is guided by the MCA strategic plan implemented in January 2017.
 Desired location, income potential and landlord have been carefully researched, considered and nurtured by the MCA Executive Director and Board of Directors.

 Since 2008 the MCA has operated the Center for Maine Craft, a retail gallery and resource space in West Gardiner, Maine.
 The Center grosses close to $600,000 annually by exhibiting and selling the work of 315+ Maine craft artists and makers.
 The experience managing this successful and impactful Center positions the MCA for success in our second location.

-The MCA is raising $100,000 start-up capital to open the new space.
+The MCA is raised $100,000 during our start-up capital to open the new space.
 On February 15, the Windgate Foundation announced a matching grant of $50,000.
-The MCA has received contributions totaling $45,000 from our amazing and supportive network of board members, arts supporters, foundations, Portland businesses, MCA members, friends and family.
-We currently seeking $5,000 to complete the fundraising phase of this exciting new effort!
+The MCA has received matching contributions from our amazing and supportive network of board members, arts supporters, foundations, Portland businesses, MCA members, friends and family.

 MAINE CRAFT PORTLAND WAS MADE POSSIBLE THROUGH THESE GENEROUS CONTRIBUTIONS: THANK YOU